 - a.
-Asset returns and values have followed the market movements prompted by the pandemic and lockdowns, among other factors, which will therefore affect the asset share value; - b.
-Bond yields and inflation expectations have also followed market movements, which will therefore affect the obligations value; - c.
-Life expectancy assumptions have been adjusted based on latest available data.
+Asset returns and values have followed the market movements prompted by the pandemic and lockdowns, among other factors, which will therefore affect the asset share value. - b.
+Bond yields and inflation expectations have also followed market movements, which will therefore affect the obligations value. - c.
+Life expectancy assumptions have not been updated:

 Formal actuarial valuations are carried out every three years, where each employer's assets and liabilities are calculated on a detailed basis, using individual member data, for cash contribution setting purposes.
-The 31st March 2019 formal valuations for English and Welsh LGPS Funds were concluded by 31st March 2020.
+The 31st March 2022 formal valuations for English and Welsh LGPS Funds were concluded by 31st March 2023.